 1 : a tough flammable thermoplastic composed essentially of cellulose nitrate and camphor

-Origin of CELLULOID
+Origin and Etymology of celluloid

-Seen & Heard
+Seen and Heard

 What made you want to look up celluloid?
 Please tell us where you read or heard it (including the quote, if possible).